Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 ### 5/24/23

 Created a hitbox around the Goku sprite.
 Follows the sprite where ever it goes.
 Working on the implentation of two sprites not being able to walk through each other.

+### 5/25/23

+Made it so that the hitboxes aren't reliant on the draw method but the update() method so it can change due to the characters position.
+This makes it more flexible.
+Need to include collision to this, its a little different.